Bulletin #2281, Know Your Soil: Lead in the Soil

 Keep young children away from lead-contaminated areas around your home.

 - Take special care with children under six years of age!
-Have their blood tested regularly—talk to your pediatrician.
-For more information, visit the Maine State Health and Environmental Testing Lab Web site, or call (207) 287-2727.
+If you suspect your children have been potentially exposed to lead, have their blood tested regularly—talk to your pediatrician.
+For more information, visit the Health and Environmental Testing Laboratory page on the Maine.gov Division of Public Health System website, or call 207.287.2727.

 - Use the above gardening practices as recommended.